kennysmithed/origins23/index.md

 ### In-class quizzes

-We will use multiple-choice questions in class to stimulate discussion - platform for these is to be announced.
+We will use multiple-choice questions in class to stimulate discussion - the platform for these is to be announced.

 ## Course Materials